EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 }
 ```

 See how the method leverages the `$httpClient` (which is an object of type `Symfony\Contracts\HttpClient\HttpClientInterface`, injected into our `WeatherApiClient` class by Symfony), to make an HTTP request to the OpenWeatherMap Web API endpoint.
-Depending on its response, it contructs and returns a result value.
+Depending on its response, it constructs and returns a result value.
 There's some logic in this method, calls to dependencies being made, results being inspected, conditionals, associative arrays being constructed...
 Our integration test cares about none of that.
 In only cares that the Web API is getting called and that it returns what it expects.
 Unit tests on the other hand, do care about these details.
 As a result, `tests/unit/Service/WeatherApiClientTest.php`, which contains the unit tests for that same class, goes more in depth into it and exercises all the possible code paths, while providing a mock for the `HttpClientInterface` dependency.
 This makes sure that the unit test does not execute code from anything other than the unit under test.
 So, we end up with unit test cases like:

 - `testGetCurrentWeatherCallsOnTheHttpClientToMakeAGetRequestToTheWeatherApi`
 - `testGetCurrentWeatherDoesNotReturnSuccessIfTheResponseStatusCodeIsNot200`